Jodeci: 1983–1991: Early beginnings and formation

-Raised in extremely religious Pentecostal families, K-Ci and JoJo – then known as Little Cedric & the Hailey Singers – originally performed and recorded as a gospel group, releasing three albums; Jesus Saves, I'm Alright Now, and God's Blessings.
+Raised in an extremely religious Pentecostal family, brothers K-Ci and JoJo – then known as Little Cedric & the Hailey Singers – originally performed and recorded as a gospel group, releasing three albums; Jesus Saves, I'm Alright Now, and God's Blessings.
 K-Ci would later draw comparisons to Michael Jackson during his gospel career.
-Separately, Mr. Dalvin and DeVanté Swing performed and toured in their own family's gospel group, where the duos later made acquaintances through relationships the members were in at the time.
+Separately, Mr. Dalvin and DeVanté Swing performed and toured in their own family's gospel group called the Degrate Delegation.
+The studio is where the duos later made acquaintances through relationships the members were in at the time.
 In a 2011 interview, Dalvin stated, "there was this girl gospel group called UNITY and then the Don DeGrate Delegation, which Devanté and I played in.
 So we met some of the girls from UNITY and [one] was dating K-Ci before we even met [and she] would always tell us that we need to meet K-Ci and JoJo."
 A short time after meeting, the brothers started living together after leaving their families to pursue musical careers.

-At 16, DeVanté Swing traveled to Minneapolis, hoping to visit Paisley Park Studios in order to audition to Prince.
+At 16, DeVanté Swing traveled to Minneapolis, hoping to visit Paisley Park in order to audition to Prince.
 Swing would later say, "I was up at Paisley Park every day begging for a job, asking people to listen to my tape.
 The receptionist kept saying she couldn't help me".
 The rejection motivated Swing to relocate back to North Carolina, and work to improve his songwriting and production skills.
 Upon arriving, Swing continued to record with the group's additional members, eventually forming Jodeci, and began work on a demo tape to present to label executives.
 The name Jodeci is an abbreviation of all the members names.
-"Jo" comes from JoJo, "De" comes from the last name of the DeGrate brothers, and Ci comes from K-Ci.
+"Jo" comes from JoJo, "De" comes from Devante, and Ci comes from K-Ci, with Dalvin joining the group afterwards.